 Also, in accordance with state and local guidelines, face masks are required for entry.
 Masks must completely cover nose and mouth.
 Gaiters and bandanas are not acceptable.
 If wearing a face mask that does not comply with Metro policy, Portland’5 will provide a face mask for patrons.
 Masks must be worn at all times except while eating or drinking for brief periods.
 Prolonged periods of mask removal are not permitted for eating or drinking – masks must be worn between bites and sips.

 This policy is subject to change.

 Arlene Schnitzer Concert Hall : Upcoming Events

-Oregon Symphony presents Havana Nights Featuring the Mambo Kings at Arlene Schnitzer Concert Hall January...
+Oregon Symphony presents their Mozart Masterworks concert at Arlene Schnitzer Concert Hall May 21–23, 2022...

 White Bird welcomes Complexions Contemporary Ballet to Arlene Schnitzer Concert Hall on Wednesday, May 25...

 Total Quality presents comedian Mike Salazar at the Portland'5 Arlene Schnitzer Concert Hall on Friday,...